RockstarLang/rockstar/codewithrockstar.com/tutorial.md

 {% rockstar_include print-hello-world.rock play %}

-All the examples in this tutorial are interactive: press the "Rock <i class="fa-solid fa-play"></i>" button to try it out and see what it does.
+All the examples in this tutorial are interactive: click on "Try It <i class="fa-solid fa-caret-down"></i>" to open the control panel, then press the "Rock <i class="fa-solid fa-play"></i>" button to run the code and see what it does.

 Because Rockstar's designed to write programs that look like song lyrics, it's very relaxed when it comes to syntax.
 Almost everything in Rockstar is case-insensitive, and most keywords have several different `aliases` so you can pick the one that suits the mood of your program.